Support vector machines and Radon's theorem: Background on support vector machines

 where $\lambda$ is a parameter which tunes for the compromise between the width of the margin and classification accuracy on the training data.

-Given this new optimization problem, we could ask what support vector configurations are possible in the soft-margin case, and whether or not those configurations produce a Radon point.
-Further, we could compare the soft margin support configurations to those found in the hard margin case.
-This paper will focus on the hard margin support vector machines, restricted to linearly separable data, which is the mathematically simpler case.
+Given this new optimization problem, we could ask what support vector configurations are possible in the soft-margin case, and whether or not those configurations are related to Radon's theorem.
+Further, we could compare the soft-margin support configurations to those found in the hard-margin case.
+This paper will focus on hard-margin support vector machines, restricted to linearly separable data, which is the mathematically simpler case.